"""PyTorch implementation of classic Self Organizing Maps using batch learning."""

 Args:

-data (torch.Tensor): Input tensor of shape [num_features] or [batch_size, num_features]
+data (torch.Tensor): Input tensor of shape [batch_size, features]

 Returns: